cypheron/xna_rpkgman/README.md

 * ps4ip: IP address of your PS4

 optional:
-* myport: Change port of server / landing page
+* myport: Port of server / landing page

 Remember to enable the configured port in your firewall!